Saturday, October 26, 2019

 Image courtesy of Daniel A. Vallee.

-Mr. Vallee, it appeared, had been a passenger on the Interurban on both first and last days of operation and had a sentimental attachment to it and the excellent state of preservation of the car bore testimony to this.
+Mr. Vallee, it appeared, had been a passenger on the Interurban on both the first and last days of operation and had a sentimental attachment to it and the excellent state of preservation of the car bore testimony to this.

 Various portable houses were looked into but fell short of expectations.
 It was concluded that a simply framed house would have to be built.
 On at least three separate occasions in the intervening years, Museum personnel attempted valiantly to enlist the local interest and get some sort of a project going so that title could be obtained to the Narcissus.
 For a multiplicity of reasons these endeavors failed.
 One ray of hope came, however, in 1965 when through the intercession of Governor Reed of the State of Maine, a pair of suitable Baldwin motor trucks were made available by the Canadian National, from their Oshawa Railway subdivision.